celebrity

 All three actors went on to star in the Harry Potter film franchise together, albeit in different storylines and in different films.

-Thompson also married again - with actor Greg Wise.
+Thompson also married again, tying the knot with actor Greg Wise.
 They will soon celebrate their 20th wedding anniversary.

 ADVERTISEMENT